bluwy/tsconfig-grimoire/README.md

 If a project has multiple `tsconfig.json` files, TypeScript officially handles this with two strategies.

-1. **Single strategy:** uses a single `tsconfig.json` only, e.g. `tsc -p ./tsconfig.json`
+1. **Single strategy**: uses a single `tsconfig.json` only, e.g. `tsc -p ./tsconfig.json`

    With the TypeScript compiler (the `tsc` CLI), only a single tsconfig is used at a time.
 It defaults to the `tsconfig.json` in the current working directory, or a different path via the `-p`/`--project` flag.

    Type-checking and compilation is only done on the files included in that tsconfig.

-2. **Nearest matching strategy:** uses nearest matching `tsconfig.json`, e.g. VS Code
+2. **Nearest matching strategy**: uses nearest matching `tsconfig.json`, e.g. VS Code

    The TypeScript language server uses a different strategy as files are opened one at a time.
 The nearest matching `tsconfig.json` searched upwards from the file's directory is used as the config for that file.
 A matched tsconfig is one that [includes](#included-files-resolution) the file.

    This works similarly enough to strategy no1 that there's no difference in practice, however edge cases can happen if, e.g. multiple tsconfigs include the same file, or a tsconfig includes files outside its own directory.

 So which strategy should you use then?
-In many cases, you should use strategy no2, unless you're building a tool that only handles a set of files included by a tsconfig, similar to how `tsc` works.
+If you're building a `tsc`-like tool that only handles files included by a single tsconfig, use the **Single strategy**.
+If you're building a tool that works on files one at a time like an IDE, use the **Nearest matching strategy**.

+However, implementing the **Nearest matching strategy** is complex and performance-heavy.
+The [Included files resolution](#included-files-resolution) section explains the details, and the [Default tsconfig in IDEs](#default-tsconfig-in-ides) section also explains why it's difficult to fully match the behavior in IDEs.
+If you do implement this strategy, you should note the tradeoffs and diverging behaviors.

 If the matched `tsconfig.json` has a `references` field, check out the [Project references](#project-references) section for how to handle that.